raspberrypilearning/Funny-Face-Follower/en/step_2.md

 Now, we're going to add the code that will make the mask detect and follow your face!

 --- task ---
-At the bottom of you script, add a `forever`{:class="block3control"} block from the control list.
+At the bottom of your script, add a `forever`{:class="block3control"} block from the control list.
 ```blocks3
 when gf clicked
 turn video [on v]